Architecture of Philadelphia: Landmarks and monuments

-Philadelphia's most prominent Victorian architect was Frank Furness, who designed more than 600 buildings and influenced the Chicago architect Louis Sullivan.
+Philadelphia's most prominent Victorian architect was Frank Furness, who designed more than 600 buildings and influenced by the Chicago architect Louis Sullivan.
 Furness brought a bold muscularity to his works, shunned historical imitation, and was an innovator in the use of iron and glass.
 Among his major buildings are the Pennsylvania Academy of the Fine Arts (1876) (designed with George Hewitt), Knowlton Mansion (1882), the First Unitarian Church (1885), and the University of Pennsylvania Library (1891).
 Others, such as the Provident Life & Trust Company (1879), the B. & O. Railroad's 24th Street Station (1888), and the Pennsylvania Railroad's Broad Street Station (1893), were demolished in the mid-20th century.

-Designed by John McArthur, Jr. in the Second Empire style, and influenced by the Tuileries Palace and the Louvre, Philadelphia City Hall is one of the world's largest all-masonry, load-bearing structures without a steel frame.
+Designed by John McArthur Jr. in the Second Empire style, and influenced by the Tuileries Palace and the Louvre, Philadelphia City Hall is one of the world's largest all-masonry, load-bearing structures without a steel frame.
 Construction began in 1871 and wasn't completed until 1901.
 City Hall is a square doughnut of a building that occupies a 4-block site at the center of the downtown.
 In the middle of each side is an arched portal leading into the central courtyard, and its north side includes a 548 ft clock tower.
 Until 1987, this tower was the tallest structure in the city.

 In 1908, Oscar Hammerstein I (grandfather of the lyricist) built the Metropolitan Opera House (originally known as the Philadelphia Opera House) to be the home of his then new opera company, the Philadelphia Opera Company.
 Seating more than 4,000 people, it was the largest building of its kind in the world when it was built.
 The Metropolitan Opera of New York City bought the Philadelphia opera house in 1910 which was used by the company for its touring productions to Philadelphia for roughly the next decade.
 In the 1920s, the theatre became a venue for the cinema and in the 1930s it became a ballroom.
 In the 1940s, a sports promoter bought the venue, covering the orchestra pit with flooring so basketball, wrestling, and boxing could take place.
 This venture closed after attendance waned following a decline in the quality of the opera house's neighborhood.
 The building was sold to Reverend Thea Jones for use as a church in 1954.
 The church's congregation eventually decreased and the church was unable to afford to maintain the rapidly deteriorating building.
 In 1994 the building was declared by the city to be dangerous and was to be demolished.
 Reverend Mark Hatcher and his church purchased the building in 1996 with the intention of repairing the building.
 In partnership with the North Philadelphia Community Development Corporation, the church plans to continue with further historic restoration in the future.
 In 2009 the opera house was the focal point of the Hidden City Festival, a festival dedicated to promoting lesser known historical sites in the Philadelphia area.